apokryphus/advanced-combat-system/README.md

 - Detonation effects at max adrenaline have longer effects duration on enemies and wider range.
 - Weapons passive effect activation chance scales with adrenaline in intervals of 1/3, 2/3, and max, with the chances of activation being 12%, 25%, and 50% respectively.

+Best used while in Armiger Mode, since this enables the player to quickly switch between weapons.

 ### || Igni ||
 - Light attack/Any attack action after attacking with light attack:
   - Passive: None.